 The SSDI program offers many incentives to help blind and disabled people go to work.
 Here are some of the ways they may help you:

-When SSA decides whether you’re eligible for cash benefits and sets the amount of your payments, it can exclude the money you pay for those items and services from your countable earnings.
+If SSA determines you’re eligible for cash benefits they can exclude the money you pay for allowable IRWEs from your countable earnings.

-If you start working after receiving benefits for at least two years, working won’t trigger an unscheduled review of your eligibility for benefits.
-However, a medical review may still be scheduled for other reasons.
+If you start working after receiving SSDI for at least two years, this won’t trigger an unscheduled review of your eligibility for benefits.
+However, a medical review may still be scheduled.

-A Trial Work Period, or TWP lets you try working for nine months and get your full SSDI benefit check no matter how high your earnings are.
-You don’t have to complete the nine months all at once, and you can even have big gaps between your months of trial work.
-So the total time of your Trial Work Period could actually be many years.
+A Trial Work Period, or TWP lets you try working for a total of nine months and get your full SSDI benefit check no matter how high your earnings are.
+You don’t have to use the nine months all at once and can even have big gaps between your months of trial work, stretching them out over many years.

-After the Trial Work Period ends, an Extended Period of Eligibility (EPE) gives you three years of SSDI eligibility.
-During the EPE, you’ll receive your full SSDI check every month, unless you report earnings higher than SGA.
+After the Trial Work Period ends, an Extended Period of Eligibility (EPE) allows you to receive your full monthly SSDI check for three years if your earnings are under a certain amount.
 (Note: It’s important to report to SSA any change in your earnings, especially if you start to earn more.
-Otherwise you might have to repay money to SSA.)
+Otherwise, you might have to repay money to SSA.)

 After the three-year Extended Period of Eligibility ends you have five years to ask for your benefits to start again in the event your disability gets worse.
 Your application will be reviewed quickly through SSA’s Expedited Reinstatement process.
 You can get up to six months of payments while SSA determines whether you are eligible, and if it turns out you’re not, you can keep the payments that were sent to you.